infinit3labs/docker-dev/README.md

 ## 9) Troubleshooting

 - Permission denied accessing `~/.ssh` from the container: ensure strict permissions (e.g., `chmod 700 ~/.ssh && chmod 600 ~/.ssh/id_*`).
-- Token not found: confirm `secrets/git_token` exists and is referenced under `secrets:` in the Compose file.
+- Token not found: confirm `secrets/git_token` exists and is referenced under the Compose `secrets:`.
 - Slow `poetry install`: first run builds wheels; subsequent runs are faster.
 Consider caching with the same image or keeping the container running.
 - Fonts look off in the prompt: install a Nerd Font locally and set it in your terminal.
 - Azure CLI or Node require outbound network to fetch packages; ensure your host network allows it during build.